carlesgg/FlyingApp/README.md

 # ✈️ Vueling Exam ✈️

-Here we have a Domain-Driven Design (DDD) project built in C# .NET 8, using EntityFramework Core and SQLServer, containerized with Docker.
+Here we have a Domain-Driven Design (DDD) project built in C# .NET 8, using EntityFramework Core, SQLServer and Redis, containerized with Docker.

 The project demonstrates clean architecture, SOLID principles, domain modeling, and separation of concerns for scalable backend systems.